galikbence/genome_annotation/README.md

   ## 2. Preparing gene models and other evidences

   In this section we will train AUGUSTUS for another species by the following [tutorial](https://vcru.wisc.edu/simonlab/bioinformatics/programs/augustus/docs/tutorial2015/training.html).
+Alos we will prepare other evidences.

+  __Retraining AUGUSTUS__

   The main steps are: